DEWETRON/TRION-SDK/docs/06_XMLApiReference/XMLApiReference.rst

     BoardProperties - Voltage Mode

-This is the exhaustive list of supported properties for an analogue channel in voltage mode.
+This is the exhaustive list of supported properties for an analog channel in voltage mode.